LAN GOAL STATEMENT FAQs

 OUR GOAL STATEMENT

-Accelerate the percentage of US health care payments tied to quality and value in each market segment through the adoption of two-sided risk alternative payment models.
+Accelerate the percentage of US health care payments tied to quality and value in each market segment through the adoption of two-sided risk alternative payment models (Categories 3B and 4 of the LAN APM Framework).

 HOW ARE THE 2020 GOALS DIFFERENT FROM PRIOR LAN GOALS?